PalaeoCarb/pymyami/README.md

 `pymyami` only calculations *correction factors* that can be applied to stoichiometric equilibrium constants (Ks).
 If you are looking for a convenient way to adjust Ks for variations in seawater composition, please see the [Kgen](https://github.com/PalaeoCarb/Kgen) project.

 ## Consistency with Hain et al. (2015)
 The K correction factors calculated by `pymyami` are similar to those calculated by the code of [Hain et al. (2015)](https://doi.org/10.1002/2014GB004986), although there are some notable deviations of up to 4%.
-Maximum deviations are seen when Mg and Ca increase or decrease together, meaning that these deviations shouldn't be too important for palaeo-seawater calculations, where these elements anti-correlate.

-A summary of maximum and average differences compared to Hain et al. (2015)
+A summary of maximum and average differences compared to Hain et al. (2015) follows:
 ```
   K0: 0.00% max, 0.00% avg
   K1: 0.92% max, 0.05% avg